FrancisBanville/ms_interpreting_probabilities/README.md

 | $P_N(i \rightarrow j \vert \Omega)$          | probability that the interaction is realized locally given chosen environmental and biological factors |   |
 | $P_N(i \rightarrow j \vert A, t, C, \Omega)$ | probability that the interaction is realized locally given many conditional factors                             |   |

-Table: Interaction probabilities are interpreted differently in metawebs and local networks.
+Table: Interaction probabilities are interpreted differently in metawebs ($M$) and local networks ($N$).
 Each formula includes different conditional variables and is described in plain text.
 A non-exhaustive list of studies using these formulas is included, with the variables used specified in parentheses. {#tbl:prob}